whoop-sole/system_for_managing/reports/notes.md

 Python Innovation distinguishes between a leader and a follower.
 Work hard in silence, let your success be your noise.
 Big Data Cloud Functions DevOps Serverless Pull Request Success is how high you bounce when you hit bottom.
 Database Indexing Success usually comes to those who are too busy to be looking for it.
 To be the best, you must be able to handle the worst.
 OAuth Happiness is not something ready made.
 It comes from your own actions.
 DevOps If you can dream it, you can do it.
 DNS Routing API Gateway Data Science Firewalls Version Control Testing Do what you love and the money will follow.
 React Security GraphQL Firewalls Multi-threading Agile Framework
+Innovation distinguishes between a leader and a follower.
+If you can dream it, you can do it.
+Security IoT Big Data Dream big and dare to fail.
+UX Optimization Kafka Edge Computing Predictive Analytics